xuleimath/website/docs/examples/understanding-hello-multiply.md

 ---
 slug: starter
-title: Understanding the Rust starter project
+title: Understanding Hello Multiply
 ---

-TODO: This is written as understanding the _starter_, but if the starter template PR lands, this will instead be about the `factor` example in the examples repo.
-Update the language here to reflect this.

-Welcome to the RISC Zero zero-knowledge virtual machine (zkVM)!
-Here, we introduce a simple Rust code project; we encourage you to modify and expand it to learn how the zkVM works and to get a head start on building your own programs.
-Reading this document should help you get acquainted with writing code for the zkVM.
-Although code has been omitted for simplicity, we strongly recommend reading the following explanation in conjunction with the [RISC Zero Rust starter example](https://github.com/risc0/risc0-rust-starter) repository.
+The [Hello Multiply tutorial](TODO:link) tells you how to write code that proves you know the factors of a number -- but what is this code doing?
+What mechanisms does the RISC Zero zkVM use to prove the execution of the source code you provide it?

+The complete answer to those questions requires detailed and precise cryptographic arguments.
+Nevertheless, here we present a short summary of what the zkVM is doing in Hello Multiply, as an overview of the general approach of the RISC Zero zkVM.
+We hope that this overview helps orient you to the components of the RISC Zero zkVM, and give a sense of why it might be plausible that code executed in the zkVM could be proven to parties who don't trust the prover.

 By reading this post, you should learn, at a high level:
 * How RISC Zero can be used to convince someone that code has executed on the zkVM
 * How we make programs and variables available to the zkVM guest
 * What zkVM guest programs can do to publicly share computation results
-* How this code example can be adapted to send to a real recipient
+* What information the prover would need to transmit to convince a real recipient

+This post will not cover:
+* A detailed cryptograph analysis of the RISC Zero zkVM.
+(TODO: See...?)
+* How to write a RISC Zero prover or verifier (TODO: See...?)

-# A program to multiply two numbers in the zkVM
+# Overview: A program to multiply two numbers in the zkVM

-In the Rust starter program, we demonstrate how to multiply two numbers and share their product without revealing what the two factors are.
+In the Hello Multiply program, we demonstrate how to multiply two numbers and share their product without revealing what the two factors are.
 The RISC Zero zkVM provides a cryptographically strong argument that we performed the computation, which is witnessed by a verifiable "receipt."
 By sharing the receipt, we can convince a skeptical third party that we ran the computation faithfully and that the output is honest.

 # Differentiating host and guest code

 The host driver program runs the guest zkVM.
-Most code written for the guest zkVM lives in [`methods/guest/src/bin/multiply.rs`](https://github.com/risc0/risc0-rust-starter/blob/main/methods/guest/src/bin/multiply.rs).
-The main function for our host program code  lives in [`starter/src/main.rs`](https://github.com/risc0/risc0-rust-starter/blob/main/starter/src/main.rs).
+Most code written for the guest zkVM lives in [`methods/guest/src/bin/multiply.rs`](https://github.com/risc0/risc0-rust-examples/blob/main/factors/methods/guest/src/bin/multiply.rs).
+The main function for our host program code  lives in [`factors/src/main.rs`](https://github.com/risc0/risc0-rust-examples/blob/main/factors/factors/src/main.rs).

 When the host code executes, it creates a prover instance that is responsible for all guest zkVM interactions: